What are we about ?

 In 1978, when Mozambique became independent, the government asked the French Embassy to make films about the changes that were taking place in the country.
 Instead of sending over filmmakers, Jean Rouch suggested the Mozambicans themselves should film the events in order to show their own realities.
 Together with Jacques d’Arthuys, cultural attaché at the French Embassy, they formed a workshop to train people in documentary filmmaking, using a teaching methodology that is still used today: learning by doing.
-The Varan Association was officially set up on 20th January 1981.
-This initial experience was improved and developed ; it was then exported to other countries around the world.
+After this first experience, a workshop is set up in Paris in 1980 with people from different countries.
+This is the beginning of the Ateliers Varan.
+This initial experience in Paris was improved and developed ; it was then exported to other countries around the world.

 The Varan project is part of a series of experiments across the world to diversify forms of expression and communication through images.
 Varan is not a school in the classic and academic sense: the working methods strongly encourage the principle of teaching through practice.
 For each student, everything revolves around the making of « full scale » films.
 But it doesn’t deal with production as such, in so far as the apprentice filmmakers in training have a right to make mistakes.

 The Ateliers Varan is a non profit-making association and a Non-Governmental Organisation.
 It is a member of CILECT (the association of the world’s film and television schools).